MirageNet/Mirage/doc/docs/analyzers/MIRAGE1005.md

 # MIRAGE1005: Readonly SyncVar Field

-## The Problem
+## When this appears

-A field marked with `[SyncVar]` is `readonly`.
+A `[SyncVar]` field is `readonly`.
+Received state must be assigned after construction, including initial state for `initialOnly` SyncVars.

-This analyzer policy requires writable storage for received synchronized state.
-C# `readonly` restricts field assignment to initialization, while Mirage's generated deserializer must assign the field after construction.
-The policy also applies to `initialOnly` SyncVars, whose initial state is received after construction.

-The current Weaver does not explicitly reject the readonly flag before emitting field writes.
-A missing Weaver error is therefore not evidence that readonly SyncVars are supported.
-For a reference-type field, `readonly` also does not make the referenced object's contents immutable.
+This writable-storage requirement is an analyzer policy.
+The Weaver does not explicitly reject `readonly` before emitting writes; successful weaving does not establish support.

----

-## Example of Triggering Code
+For reference types, `readonly` restricts field assignment, not changes to the referenced object's contents.

 {{{ Path:'Snippets/Analyzers/Mirage1005.cs' Name:'mirage1005-triggering' }}}

----

-## How to Resolve
+## How to fix

-Remove the `readonly` modifier from the field.
+Remove `readonly` from an ordinary SyncVar field.

-If the field implements `ISyncObject`, it should not be a SyncVar at all.
-Remove `[SyncVar]` instead and retain the stable `readonly` SyncObject reference described in [MIRAGE1003](./MIRAGE1003.md).
-That fixes the unsupported combination without introducing a reassignment risk.
+If the field implements `ISyncObject`, remove `[SyncVar]` instead and keep the stable `readonly` reference.
+SyncObjects synchronize themselves; see [MIRAGE1003](./MIRAGE1003.md).

 {{{ Path:'Snippets/Analyzers/Mirage1005.cs' Name:'mirage1005-resolved' }}}